 A continuous power supply via a USB power supply unit is unfortunately not provided.
 However, thanks to a cable feed-through in the battery compartment, the optional CP-W126 battery compartment coupler can be used in combination with the AC-9V power supply unit, which is also optional.
 In addition, the optionally available BC-W126 charger can be used to charge the battery externally.

-Right next to the battery slot is space for a memory card with SD form factor.
-The X-A7 supports SDHC, SDXC and UHS-1 memory technologies, and the next section of this review will explain how fast the memory card should be for the camera to reach its full speed.
+Right next to the battery slot is space for a memory card with an SD form factor.
+The Fujifilm X-A7 supports SDHC, SDXC, and UHS-1 memory technologies, and the next section of this review will explain how fast the memory card should be for the camera to reach its full speed.

 Equipment And Features